PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 Stretching her ankles, pulling her toes to a point, she felt the exquisite comfort in the soft leather of her boots.
 She could do that all day.
 She had been doing that all day.

 Reluctantly, letting go of comfort, she allowed her awareness back to the present; they had the apple, it would keep them fed for two more days.
 Knowing they had enough food came with a nagging feeling.
 What was that nagging feeling?
 “Oh,” she remembered, “it's only going to last two days.”

-With a sigh she pushed herself up to sit.
-The grass stalk in her mouth, now an inconvenience, spat out.
-“What I need is some kind of plan.”, she thought.

 But then she had an idea: one thing was clear, another giant apple would solve the hunger problem.
 It was something.
 And then a moment of inspiration: a hidden treasure she had missed: the giant apple pips.